rhizomedotorg/rhizomedotorg.github.io/_drafts/navbars-plural.markdown

 }
 {% endhighlight %}

-There could be a single, monolithic data structure instead of these two here, but the above seems flatter, and therefor better (see [PEP 20](http://www.python.org/dev/peps/pep-0020/)).
+There could be a single, monolithic data structure instead of these two, but the above seems flatter, and therefor better (see [PEP 20](http://www.python.org/dev/peps/pep-0020/)).

-Unlike dropdowns, our secondary nav only shows items belonging to one parent at a time.
-Let's invent a template tag to render the navigation differently, depending on some params passed in from the template.
+Unlike with dropdown menus, our secondary nav only shows items belonging to one parent at a time.
+Let's invent a template tag to render the navigation differently, depending on the params passed to it.
 We'll use it like this:

 {% highlight django %}
+{{ "{% load nav_tags " }}%}

 {{ "{% block navbars " }}%}
     {{ "{% get_nav 'Journal' 'Best of' " }}%}
 {{ "{% endblock " }}%}